pytest-dev/pytest-rerunfailures/README.rst

 Added all scoped fixtures invalidation for current test item in case of test failure before rerun occurs.
 Plugin able to track all related fixtures: direct injects, autouse, usefixture mark.
 Fixtures invalidated gracefully with executing finalizer.
+All reruns schedule to be executed at testrun end

 Requirements
 ------------